intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 3. Define a Loss and optimizer function;
 4. Initialize the OrcaContext;
 5. Create an Estimator for PyTorch;
-6. Training and Test the Network.
+6. Training and Testing the Network.

 ## 1. Prepare the Fashion-MNIST Dataset